vernonclarke/CurveFit/README.md

 ## Instructions for setting up and running Jupyter Notebook

-**I am recommending the Anaconda/Miniconda method for running Jupyter Notebook**.
+**I recommend the Anaconda/Miniconda method for running Jupyter Notebook**.

 On my machine (iOS Sonoma, M2 pro), there is a massive speed advantage in running this code in the conda environment.
 The package versions seem the same so there is presumably a big difference in the underlying optimization.